 If your new tenant has a pet

-If you’re in the midst of preparing a tenancy agreement for a new tenant that has a pet, then you could use a tenancy agreement that:
+If you’re in the process of preparing a tenancy agreement for a new tenant who has a pet, you may wish to use an agreement that:

-- Refers to a pet policy (find a downloadable template below), which outlines the conditions under which tenants may keep pets in the property
+- Refers to a pet policy (a downloadable template is available below), setting out the conditions under which tenants may keep pets in the property.

 The tenant agrees that they will abide by the pet policy as shown in Schedule 1 attached to this tenancy agreement.

-- Restricts the number of pets, and defines the animal and breed that has been approved (this can either be done in the tenancy agreement and/or a separate pet policy.
+- Restricts the number of pets and specifies the approved animal and breed, either within the tenancy agreement itself and/or in a separate pet policy.

-For example, this is the clause I use in my pet-friendly tenancy agreements:
+For example, the following clause can be used in a pet-friendly tenancy agreement:

 If your new tenant doesn’t have a pet

-If you’re in the midst of preparing a tenancy agreement for a new tenant that doesn’t have a pet, then you could use a tenancy agreement that:
+If you’re in the process of preparing a tenancy agreement for a new tenant who does not have a pet, you may wish to use an agreement that:

 - states written consent is required first.
 For example, by using a clause like this: